Choose another writer in this calendar:

 Mathematician, physicist, and theologian, inventor of the first digital calculator, who is often thought of as the ideal of classic French prose.
 Pascal lived in the time when Copernicus' discovery – that the earth moves round the sun – had made fallen human beings insignificant factors in the new order of the world.
 Facing the immensity of the universe, Pascal felt horror – "The eternal silence of these infinite spaces terrifies me."
 For him the world seemed empty of ultimate meaning or significance without Christianity, which he defended against the assaults of freethinkers.
 While Montaigne lived at ease with skepticism, Pascal was tormented by religious doubt, and took the question Why are we here? with the utmost seriousness, revealing his thoughts in his most famous book, the posthumous Pensées.

 "Pascal's disillusioned analysis of human bondage is sometimes interpreted to mean that Pascal was really and finally an unbeliever, who, in his despair, was incapable of enduring reality and enjoying the heroic satisfaction of the free man's worship of nothing.
-His despair, his disillusion, are, however, no illustration of personal weakness; they are perfectly objective, because they are essential moments in the progress of the intellectual soul; and for the type of Pascal they are the analogue of the drought, the dark night, which is an essential stage in the progress of the Christian mystic."
-(T.S.
-Eliot in Selected Essays, 1960)
+His despair, his disillusion, are, however, no illustration of personal weakness; they are perfectly objective, because they are essential moments in the progress of the intellectual soul; and for the type of Pascal they are the analogue of the drought, the dark night, which is an essential stage in the progress of the Christian mystic." ('Introduction' by T.S.
+Eliot, in Pensées by Blaise Pascal, translated by W.F.
+Trotter, 1958, p. xv)

 Blaise Pascal was born in Clermont-Ferrand, Auvergne (now Clermont-Ferrand), a town on the slope of Puy de Dôme, an extinct volcanic peak.
 A sickly, precocious child, he grew up without the company of other children.
 His mother Pascal had lost at an early age.
 He studied privately, tutored mostly by his father, Etienne, who was a scientist and a government official.
 By age 12 he had worked out Pythagoras' theorem by himself.
 At thirteen Pascal was introduced to a discussion group, called the Académie Mersenne after the black-robed friar.
 This scientific circle included the philosopher-mathematician René Descartes and the amateur mathematic genius Pierre de Fermat.
 For a time Pascal's father was disgraced for complicity in a bond-holders' protest, but he was rehabilitated with the help of Richelieu's niece.
 In 1631 the family moved to Paris and in 1640 then to Rouen.
 When his father died, he was able to leave a sufficient patrimony to his son and his two daughters.